 Why go to the trouble of growing them inside when it's so easy to start them outside?
 One reason is timing.
 As Amanda's Garden noted, seeds she started on November 11 germinated in late May.
-If you want to have larger plants for the beginning of the growing season, you'll need to start inside.
+If you want to have larger plants for the beginning of the growing season, you'll need to start some plants inside.

 It also is somewhat more predictable and it gives you a feeling of being in control of how many plants you produce (although we've had failures, including starting plants inside for Our Edible Garden).